 The Grand Sport's special five-spoke alloy wheels measure 18 inches in diameter in front and 19 inches in back, but the front wheels are 1 inch wider and the rear ones are 2 inches wider than base models.
 The shocks, springs and stabilizer bars have also been modified, and Chevrolet says it can pull 1 g when cornering.

-The Grand Sport is offered in all of the colors available for the base Corvette.
 Hash marks on the front fenders are optional and available in four colors.
-The front and rear fenders are also larger, and the front fenders feature three vents behind the front wheels and a Grand Sport badge.
+The front and rear fenders are also larger, and the front fenders feature unique vents behind the front wheels and a Grand Sport badge.
 Back to top

 A 7.0-liter V-8 engine, which makes 505 hp at 6,300 rpm and 470 pounds-feet of torque at 4,800 rpm, is the heart of the Z06.
-It teams exclusively with a six-speed manual transmission, and Chevrolet says it can rip from zero to 60 mph in just 3.7 seconds.
+It teams exclusively with a six-speed manual transmission.
+Chevrolet says it can blast from zero to 60 mph in just 3.7 seconds.

-The Z06 is outfitted with 18-inch wheels in front and 19-inch rims in back, and Chevrolet says the car can pull more than 1 g when cornering.
-The drilled front brakes measure 14 inches across, while the rear ones are slightly smaller, at 13.4 inches.
+The Z06 is outfitted with standard 18-inch wheels in front and 19-inch rims in back.
+Chevrolet says the car can pull more than 1 g when cornering.
+The drilled front rotors measure 14 inches across while the rear ones are slightly smaller at 13.4 inches.

-When a car's top speed is 198 mph, as the Z06's is, aerodynamics become even more important; the sports car has a splitter for extra downforce.
+When a car's top speed is 198 mph, as the Z06's is, aerodynamics become even more important; the sports car has a front splitter and wheel-opening extensions for extra downforce.
 The slit near the hood feeds cold air to the engine, and scoops in front of the rear wheels funnel air to cool the brakes.
-Back to top

 People Who Viewed this Car Also Viewed